GuanceCloud/guance-docs/docs/en/management/overall-blacklist.md

 ## Preconditions

 - [Install DataKit](../datakit/datakit-install.md)
-- DataKit version requirement >= 1.4.7
+- DataKit version requires to be equal to or higher than 1.4.7.

-## Create a new blacklist
+## Create

-In Guance workspace, click **Manage > Blacklist > New Blacklist**.
+In Guance workspace, click **Manage > Blacklist > Create**.

 ![](img/5.blacklist_1.png)

-In **Data Source**, select the data type, add one or more filtering rules in **Filter**, and click "OK" to open the data blacklist filtering rules.
+In **Data Source**, select the data type, add one or more filtering rules in **Filter** and click **Confirm** to open the data blacklist filtering rules.

-- Data source: Blacklist names are automatically generated according to data sources, Support the selection of Log, Basic Object, Custom Object, Network, APM, RUM, Security Check, Event, Metrics and Profile, and support the manual input of preset blacklist, package data source and field name, which will take effect after configuring data source and field through DataKit and reporting data.
+- Data source: Blacklist names are automatically generated according to data sources, Support the selection of Logs, Basic Object, Custom Object, Network, APM, RUM, Security Check, Event, Metrics and Profile, and support the manual input of preset blacklist, package data source and field name, which will take effect after configuring data source and field through DataKit and reporting data.

 | Data Type     | Data source (support custom preset)                       |
 | :----------- | :----------------------------------------------- |